gigapay/Documentation/source/includes/_invoices.md

 > The above command returns an empty response.

-In a general setup, invoices get created in an open state (pro-forma) without being finalized and thus enforced as invoices.
-This is to allow users to edit their invoices before they feel lik submitting it.
+In a general setup, invoices are initially created in an open state (pro-forma) and are not immediately finalized.
+This allows users to review and edit their invoices before submission.

-Once the editing phace of the pro-forma is done, we convert it to an invoice by finalizing it.
+Once the invoice is ready, it can be finalized using this endpoint.
+Finalization has two important effects:

-An invoice being finalized will result in the payouts being visible to the receivers.
-It will also result in the invoice being sent to the invoice email saved in the integration.
+1. The payouts become visible to the employees
+2. The invoice is sent to the email address configured in the integration settings

 ### HTTP Request